ProspectOne/flexbalancer-js-docs/Migration-Example.md

         })
     );
 ```
 Now, we have the `cdnPerformanceData` array with providers and Real User Metric Performance per provider.
-Ant it is time to create our `calculateTotalScore` and `rankPlatforms` functions.
+And it is time to create our `calculateTotalScore` and `rankPlatforms` functions.

 Having `cdnPerformanceData`, let's find the best CDN performance (minimal, because the lower response in milliseconds- the better), and calculate rank based on the formula `floor((best_performance / current_cdn_performance) * 1000) * profile_ratio`.
 In fact, we have the only one `profile`, so could just skip related functionality, but we might need it for future features, so let's keep it.